SuperZekes/uBlock/README.md

 ***

-uBlock Origin (uBO) is a CPU and memory-efficient [wide-spectrum content blocker][Blocking] for Chromium and Firefox.
+uBlock Origin (uBO) is a CPU and memory-efficient [wide-spectrum content blocker][Blocking] for Chrome/Chromium and Firefox.
 It blocks ads, trackers, coin miners, popups, annoying anti-blockers, malware sites, etc., by default using [EasyList][EasyList], [EasyPrivacy][EasyPrivacy], [Peter Lowe's Blocklist][Peter Lowe's Blocklist], [Online Malicious URL Blocklist][Malicious Blocklist], and uBO [filter lists][uBO Filters].
 There are many other lists available to block even more.
 Hosts files are also supported. uBO uses the EasyList filter syntax and [extends][Extended Syntax] the syntax to work with custom rules and filters.

 You may easily unselect any preselected filter lists if you think uBO blocks too much.
 For reference, Adblock Plus installs with only EasyList, ABP filters, and Acceptable Ads enabled by default.